helabenkhalfallah/hands-on-tools-devtools/README.md

 ## Objectives

-This demo app allows you to:
+This application allows you to:

 1. **Analyze Memory Leaks**:
     - Use the **Memory** tab to identify retained objects, detached DOM nodes, and closures.